BilalHunturk/PizzaDelivery-frontend/README.md

 - **Tailwind CSS**: Utility-first CSS framework for styling.
 - **ESLint**: For maintaining code quality and standards.

-## 📜 License

-This project is licensed under the ISC License.
-See the [LICENSE](LICENSE) file for details.

-## 🤝 Contributions

-Contributions are welcome!
-Feel free to fork this repository, make your changes, and submit a pull request.

 ---

 Happy Coding! 🍕